 The building of the museum is a historical palace in the Baroque style.
 It is a beautiful building to see.

 Inside you find a museum with all kinds of artworks.
-You find here both masterpieces and lesser-known artefacts.
+You find here both masterpieces and lesser-known artifacts.
 For example, you find here works by Picasso and Magritte.
+This is very impressive to see!
 What's great is that the museum comprises artworks from over five centuries.

 You can't go wrong with lunch in Verona.

 Compared to breakfast in Italy, Lunch is much more important.
-A typical Italian lunch consists of a first course of pasta or rice.
+A typical Italian lunch consists of the first course of pasta or rice.
 And a second course.

 At most restaurants, you find these "il primo" and "il secondo" dishes on the menu.